-OSet the cutout [B] of the clamp to the slider [C], pull up the outer tube [D] to hold it by the clamps, and then tighten the two bolts [E].
+O Set the clamps so that the cutout [B] of the upper side does not touch the tongue shape of stopper, pull up the outer tube [C] to hold it by the clamps, and then tighten the two bolts [D].
 The outer tube is used as a guide.